dansleboby/ZoomPHP-sdk/docs/Api/ContactsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$type = "company"; // string | The type of contact.
+$type = 'company'; // string | The type of contact.
 The value can be one of the following: `company`: Contacts from the user's organization. `external`: External contacts.
 $page_size = 10; // int | The number of records returned with a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->getUserContacts($type, $page_size, $next_page_token);